missing-semester-cn/missing-semester-cn.github.io/_2020/command-line.md

 ```

 Here we are trying to ssh as user `foo` in server `bar.mit.edu`.
 The server can be specified with a URL (like `bar.mit.edu`) or an IP (something like `foobar@192.168.1.42`).
-Later we will shee that if we modify ssh config file you can access just using something like `ssh bar`.
+Later we will see that if we modify ssh config file you can access just using something like `ssh bar`.

 ## Executing commands